lexo-ch/laravel-log-monitor/README.md

 By default:

-Only the production environment is monitored
+Only the production environment is monitored.
-Email notifications serve as a backup if Mattermost notifications fail
+Email notifications serve as a backup if Mattermost notifications fail.

 To enable simultaneous Mattermost and email notifications, set in .env file: